dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 I encourage you to checkout the [dashboard](https://wandb.ai/dnth/yolox-compare-blog?workspace=user-dnth) where you can zoom in and resize the plots.

-### ⚖️ Comparing YOLOX Models
-Most of the time it is not enough to just compare the models solely on the mAP values.
+### ⚡️ Inference with Quantized Model
+Comparing the mAP value on Wandb only gives us an idea on how well the model performs on the validation set.
+It does not indicate how fast the model will run in deployment and how well the model will perform in the real world.

-In object detection, it is always good to verify the performance by visual inspection of the model.
+In object detection, it is always good to verify the performance by visual inspection of the running model.
 For that, let's run an inference on a video for each model.

-Running inference on a GPU is boring, we know YOLOX models can run very fast on GPUs.
+Running inference on a GPU is boring 🤷‍♂️, we know YOLOX models can run very fast on GPUs.
 To make it more interesting, let's run the models on a CPU instead.

+Traditionally, object detection models run slowly on a CPU.
-Before that, let's convert the YOLOX models into a form that can run efficiently on CPUs.
+To overcome that, let's convert the YOLOX models into a form that can run efficiently on CPUs.

 For that, we use Intel's Post-training Optimization Toolkit (POT) that runs an `INT8` quantization algorithm on the YOLOX models.
 Quantization optimizes the model to use integer tensors instead of floating-point tensors.
 This results in a **2-4x faster and smaller models**.
-Plus, we can now run the models on a CPU!
+Plus, we can now run the models on a CPU in for real-time inference!

 If you're new to my posts, I wrote on how to run the quantization [here](https://dicksonneoh.com/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/).

-Let's checkout how the models perform running on a CPU 👇
+Let's checkout how the models perform running on a Core i9 CPU 👇

 #### YOLOX-X (mAP: 0.8869)
 {{< video src="vids/yolox_x.mp4" width="700px" loop="true" autoplay="false" >}}